 Max height: 175m Min height: 348m Total Climb: 406m

-From Ninebanks Youth Hostel turn right down the road and turn left at the bend before Park House and round the usually open gate down to the next bend and enter the drive for Redheugh Cottage.
-Continue around the inside perimeter hedge and out to cross the field and above the rock strewn Mohope Burn on the right.
+From Ninebanks Youth Hostel turn right down the road and turn left at the bend before Park House farm and round the usually open gate down to the next bend and enter the drive for Redheugh Cottage.
+Continue around the inside perimeter, out the gate and follow the path on the broad ridge of fields between the burns dropping down to a lone ash tree to ford the Blind Burn before the confluence with Mohope Burn.

-Follow through the open gate, if dry and the ladder stile, if wet and muddy and along the broad ridge before the drop down over the tributary Blind Burn, below an ash tree.
-Follow the path by the burn to near Malakoff Bridge.
+Follow on to below a lone ash tree and cross the burn.
+Follow the path by the Mohope Burn to near Malakoff Bridge.
+In dry spells the water disappears to expose the bedrock.
 Turn left at the road and right at the junction before Blackpool Bridge over the River West Allen.
-At the end of the bridge go sharp right up steps to the bank beneath the trees to meet the Ninebanks – Carrshield Road.
+At the end of the bridge go sharp right up steps to the bank beneath the trees to meet the Ninebanks – Carrshield Road up the West Allen.

-After visits to Ninebanks Church and the hearse house return to the trail.
-The route continues left briefly beside the fence and then crosses the road, up a stile in the wall with loose stones.
-Then through a green metal kissing gate with a footpath sign for the trail also to Mount Pleasant.
+With the chance to visit Ninebanks Church and the hearse house (turn right on the road for 150 yards) then return to the trail.
+The route continues left on the road beside the fence and then crosses over a stile in the wall.
+Then up through a green metal kissing gate with a footpath sign for the trail and to Mount Pleasant.
 Continue up the path, next to the tarmac track with good views back over the Mohope valley and the ground already walked.

 Look out for the marker posts pointing to the ladder stile in the drystone wall in the top far corner.
 Once over the stile continue along the wall on your left and along and climb over the next stile a short distance ahead.
 A couple of tall yellow capped marker posts show the way through extensive clumps of soft reed and out by the field gate near Pasturehead.
 Continue close by the track past Far Dryburn.
 Then over a short wet and muddy section before the path drops steeply down to the Dryburn footbridge.
 Cross over and keep left up to the next stile and climb up and across to the right side of a solitary alder tree.
 Further on is an open sided stone bridge to the marker post by the track, which passes properties to the left before the road at Leadgate Bank.

-Follow the track only as far down as a marker post.
-Take the path back up towards the drystone wall to the wooden gate into Monk Wood.
+Follow the track down only as far as the marker post above where the path divides.
+Take the path up to the drystone wall to the wooden gate into Monk Wood.
 Carry on the track through the plantation as far as The Monk farm.
-Turn right at the footpath sign post through the field gate up to a wicket gate over reeds and tussocks, up and below the power lines to a kissing gate half way up.
+Turn right at the footpath sign post through the field gate up to a wicket gate with reeds and tussocks, up and below the power lines to a kissing gate half way up.

-Climb on upto the top at Harlow Bower between the farm and the barn on the right.
-A short distance on lookout for where the footpath crosses the farm access track.
-Turn right and continue along over stiles until you meet the road, below Quarry House at Keenley Green.
+Climb on to the top at Harlow Bower between the farm and the barn on the right.
+A short distance further on lookout for the low stile where the footpath crosses the farm access track.
+Turn right and continue along over ladder stiles until you meet the road, below Quarry House at Keenley Green.

-Turn left over the stile on to the road and walk to the cross road by Keenleywell House.
-Turn right along the road before the trail sign left down past Keenley Chapel.
+Turn left over the stile on to the road and walk to the crossroad by Keenleywell House.
+Turn right along the road before the trail sign left down to Keenley Chapel.
 Follow down past the chapel, unfasten the iron gates, if they are closed.
-Then down to the wooden gate into a narrow copse as far as the beech hedge and over the stile.
+Then head down to the wooden gate and enter a narrow copse as far as the beech hedge and over the stile at the end.

-Follow the River East Allen footpath right upstream through Bridge Eal and fields beyond to Tommy Stout’s Wood.
-A diversion now leads up and around the side of the wood to drop down flights of steps into the wood and onto the road at Allen Mill Bridge.
-Turn left over the road bridge then immediately right to follow the riverside footpath all the way to the road before re-tracing steps back up the peth.
-This time follow the other side of the Market Place to Isaac Holden’s memorial in the churchyard behind the Allendale Cooperative Society and back to Isaac’s Well.
+Follow the footpath upstream by Bridge Eal and through the fields beyond to Tommy Stout’s Wood and onto the road at Allen Mill Bridge.
+Turn left over the road bridge then to the right and follow the riverside path to the road before re-tracing steps into Allendale to Isaac’s Well.